Gifted Identification Process Flowchart

 Grade Level Learner: Body of evidence suggests the student is performing successfully on current grade level standards.

-Gifted Learner: Evidence strongly suggests the student demonstrates exceptional potential and/or ability.
+Gifted Learner: Evidence strongly indicates the student demonstrates exceptional potential and/or ability.
+The body of evidence aligns to Colorado criteria for gifted identification in one or more areas and meets the criteria for portability.
 The student is identified as a gifted learner and an Advanced Learning Plan (ALP) will be developed to ensure academic growth and achievement.

 Step IV—Appeal Process

-A parent, student or teacher has the right to appeal the identification decision.
+A parent/guardian, student, or teacher has the right to appeal the identification decision.
 To initiate an appeal process the appellant should contact the building principal and complete the necessary documentation.